JobinJohn24/Secondary-Structure-Predictor/README.md

 ## Brief Description

 This is a python-based machine learning algorithm to predict the three-dimensional structure of a given sequence of amino acids.
 This predictor is still being actively studied in the field of computational biology.
-This will be looking particularly at the proteins responsible for transporting and storing oxygen, Myoglobin.
+This will be looking particularly at the proteins responsible for transporting oxygen beneficial for the immune system, hemoglobin.

 ## Data Sources